andri27-ts/bAbI/README.md

 ### Prerequisites

-In order to run the notebook you need to install tensorflow and gym (included the atari games).
+In order to run the notebook you need to install tensorflow and tqdm (to take progress).

 ```
 $ pip install tensorflow --upgrade